📅 22 Apr 2025 • 📖 23 min read

 “Let our aim be a way of life not diametrically opposed to, but better than that of the mob.”

-This is how you may apply the Stoic virtues to modern living:
+This is how you can practice the Stoic virtues for a peaceful life:

-- Control Only What You Can: In any situation—pain, adversity, temptation, or threat—ask yourself how much of it is under your control, and respond as best you can.
+• This helps you find inner peace, as you don’t have to fight inner battles when you face difficult decisions.
+You simply ask yourself, “Is it virtuous?” and choose whatever is wise, bold, fair, and temperate. - Control Only What You Can & Be Indifferent To The Rest: Focus on only what’s in your control.
+In every situation—pain, adversity, temptation, or threat—ask yourself how much of it you can control.
+Handle these controllable parts with Virtue as best you can.
+And be indifferent to the rest.
 As Ryan Holiday says, “A Stoic believes they don’t control the world around them, only how they respond—and that they must always respond with courage, temperance, wisdom, and justice.”

-- Don’t Compromise Your Core Values: No wealth, fame, comforts, possessions, money, or expensive items, should be able to make you turn your back on your moral standards.
-If you have to choose between virtue and wealth, choose virtue every time.
+• Pausing to reflect before you act helps you see the situation from all sides, giving you clarity, leading to better choices and fewer regrets later on. - Don’t Compromise Your Core Values: Never sell out your core values to wealth, fame, comforts, money, possessions, or expensive things.
+If you have to choose between virtue and material gain, choose virtue every time.
 Remember Cicero’s words: “If you possess virtue, you lack nothing necessary for living well.
 Virtue alone can lead to happiness, honor, and love, regardless of your material possessions.”

-- Practice Temperance In Advance: Occasionally practice strict moderation, as the wealthy Stoics used to do on certain days every year.
+• Staying true to your values helps you find peace.
+You protect your self-respect and feel good about knowing you chose what’s right, not what’s easy. - Practice Temperance In Advance: Occasionally, practice strict moderation to prepare your spirit for life’s unpredictability, as the wealthy Stoics used to do on certain days every year.
 Eat simply, dress plainly, and speak less.
-This practice (called Premeditatio Malorum) prepares your spirit for the unpredictable tough times and teaches you that what you once feared isn’t so frightening after all.
+This practice, called Premeditatio Malorum, teaches you that what you once feared isn’t so frightening after all.

-- Be Courageous (Despite Shivering): Do the right thing, even when you are fearful, cold, weak, poor, or overpowered.
+• Growing your moderation ‘muscle’ ahead of time lets you see unexpected obstacles as less daunting, keeping you less stressed.
+You learn that what once seemed frightening isn’t so scary after all. - Be Courageous (Despite Shivering): Do the right thing, even when you are fearful, cold, weak, poor, or overpowered.
 Even when no one is keeping a watch, when no one can blame you, and when you can get away with it.
-A true Stoic does the right thing simply because it is the right thing.
+A true Stoic does what is right simply because it is right.
 This is their default, and this is what keeps them calm and happy.

 How To Cultivate Each Stoic Virtue?